genderkit/genderkit/_articles/hysterectomy.md

 ### How do I get a hysterectomy?

 To get a hysterectomy, you will need to be referred to a gynaecological department at a hospital, either by your GP or by a gender clinician.
-However, outside of Scotland this is normally only funded by the NHS for non-gender-related reasons or as part of a larger operation like [phalloplasty]({% link _articles/phalloplasty.md %}) or [metoidioplasty]({% link _articles/metoidioplasty.md %}).
-If you don't wish to have one of these other operations, you may have to seek a private referral.
+However, outside of Scotland, the NHS gender pathway only funds hysterectomy as part of a larger operation like [phalloplasty]({% link _articles/phalloplasty.md %}) or [metoidioplasty]({% link _articles/metoidioplasty.md %}).
+If you don't wish to have one of these other operations, you can ask your gender service to write a letter to your GP asking them to refer you for a hysterectomy, or you can arrange for one privately.

 To obtain hysterectomy for gender-related reasons, you will normally need to meet the following conditions: